Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 • email address

-Personal data is divided into personal data that enables direct and indirect or indirect identification.
+Personal data can enable direct or indirect identification.

 Examples of personal data that allow direct identification include: